ELK STACK - Elasticsearch, Logstash and Kibana Integration

 To view the data, go to menu and select Discover and from the drop down select the index pattern you just created.Elasticsearch.JPG

-Based on you Requirements build dashboards to consume the data.
+Based on your requirements build dashboards to consume the data.

 ELK.JPG